groue/GRMustache/Guides/standard_library.md

 This would render `Bonjour Arthur`, given a French localization for `Hello %@` in the Localizable.string table of the main bundle. `[NSString stringWithFormat:]` is used for the final interpolation.

-*Warning 1*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
+*Warning 1*: HTML-escaping is done as usual: you localize template snippets that are HTML chunks.
 There is no escaping, but for `{{name}}`.

 *Warning 2*: because of the invocation of `stringWithFormat:`, make sure your localized strings escape their percents. `{{# localize }}%:{{name}}{{/ localize }}` will render fine as long as you provide a localization for `%%:%@`.